$\textbf{A}^2\textbf{CiD}^2$: Accelerating Asynchronous Communication in Decentralized Deep Learning: Numerical Experiments

 \subsection{Implementation}

 \fi

-\paragraph{Hyper-parameters.} Training a DNN using multiple workers on a cluster requires several adaptation compared to the standard setting.
+\paragraph{Hyper-parameters.} Training a DNN using multiple workers on a cluster requires several adaptations compared to the standard setting.
 As the effective batch-size grows linearly with the number of workers $n$, we use the learning-rate schedule for large batch training of \cite{goyal2017accurate} in all our experiments.
 Following \cite{Lin2020Dont}, we fixed the local batch size to 128 on both CIFAR-10 and ImageNet.
-Our goal being to divide the compute load between the $n$ workers, all methods access the same total amount of data samples, regardless of the number of local steps.
-On CIFAR-10 and ImageNet, this number is set to 300 and 90 epochs respectively, following standard practice~\cite{kong2021consensus}.
-To circumvent the fuzziness of the notion of epoch in the asynchronous decentralized setting, we do not "split the dataset and re-shuffle it among workers at each epoch" as done with our standard All-Reduce baseline.
-Rather, we give access to the whole dataset to all workers, each one shuffling it with a different random seed.
-We use SGD with a base learning rate of $0.1$, a momentum value set at $0.9$ and $5\times 10^{-4}$ for weight decay.
-As advocated in \cite{goyal2017accurate}, we do not apply weight decay on the learnable batch-norm coefficients.